estefysc/emailWatcher/README.md

 - For Flask, `pip3 install flask`
 - For Twilio, `pip install twilio` or `pip3 install twilio`.
 Is installing the twilio cli necessary as well?
-- For Google API, `pip install google-auth-oauthlib`
+- For Google API, `pip install google-auth-oauthlib` and `pip install google-api-python-client`
+- For OpenAI, `pip install openai`
 - For ngrok download and setup, [https://ngrok.com/download](https://ngrok.com/download), [https://ngrok.com/docs/getting-started/](https://ngrok.com/docs/getting-started/)
 - NOT SURE IF THIS WILL BE USED: To control ngrok in app, `pip install pyngrok`